-Both conformity systems, label and plomb systems, will be valid during the transition period until the end of the 2018/19 season.
+For level 0, athletes with competition suits without label will not be permitted to start (art.
+627.2).
+Both conformity systems, label and plomb systems, will be valid only at level 1 during the transition period until the end of the 2019/20 season.